Mathematics

 – Reviewing recorded independent work

-Three times a year children’s work is assessed against the objectives for the year group as set out in the National Curriculum.
+Children’s work is assessed against the objectives for the year group as set out in the National Curriculum.
 Progress is tracked and evaluated to:

 • identify pupils in need of either support or extension